-Thank you for your interest in becoming a Certified Addiction Professional (CAP).
-By taking relevant courses at the Academy for Addiction Professionals, you’ll be well on your way to receiving a Florida Certification Board designation that will open up doors in the recovery industry.
+We’re excited about your interest in becoming a Tier 1 Certified Addiction Professional (CAP), also known as an Alcohol and Drug Counselor in states outside of Florida.
+By taking relevant courses at the Academy for Addiction Professionals, you’ll be well on your way to receiving a designation that will open up doors in the recovery industry.

-As a CAP, you will primarily focus on counseling those addicted to drugs and alcohol or abusing a substance.
+As a CAP/ADC, you will primarily focus on counseling those addicted to drugs and alcohol or abusing a substance.
 Your role in the treatment of addiction is a primary one and you will be on the front lines of saving lives.
 This role comes with huge responsibilities which require the utmost in knowledge and ethical behavior.
-The CAP course and exam, as administered by the Florida Certification Board, seeks to set minimum standards for the treatment of addicts to ensure that everyone receives a high level of care from certified individuals.
+The CAP course and exam, as administered by the Florida Certification Board or local board to your state, seeks to set minimum standards for the treatment of addicts to ensure that everyone receives a high level of care from certified individuals.
 Passing the exam requires dedication and hard work.
-CAP candidates will also need to have significant work experience in the industry – 6,000 hours for bachelor’s candidates and 4000 for master’s candidates.
-This means that a CAP should begin their work in the industry as soon as they can, to ensure they have the required hours in time for the FCB exam.
+CAP candidates will also need to have significant work experience in the industry.

-If you’re looking for another course, you may also click one of the links below to see information on that particular course:
+If you’re looking for another course, you may also click one of the links below:

 Financial aid and tuition reimbursement programs may be available to you.
 Please click here for financial aid information.